 LifeSpan TR1000 under-desk treadmill in use

 “It also has six independent compression shocks, which are designed to absorb the impact and lessen the noise from walking,” Lauren notes in her LifeSpan TR1000-DT3 GlowUp Under Desk Treadmill review.
-The TR1200 is identical to Lauren’s treadmill in terms of motor size and deck width; the belt is just 10 inches longer though, sitting at 50 inches.
+The TR1200 is identical to Lauren’s treadmill in terms of motor size and deck width; the belt is nearly 10 inches longer though, sitting at 48.43 inches.
 That size of deck should work for most tall people, too.
+While that’s still shorter than a typical treadmill, we’ll give the TR1200 a 3.5 out of 5 for ergonomics since this is still impressive for an under-desk model.

-It should be noted, however, that if you want a powerful motor and shocks, you’re going to have to pay for it—and in the case of this under-desk treadmill that means shelling out nearly $1,800 ($1,500 if you can get it on sale).
+It should be noted, however, that if you want a powerful motor and shocks, you’re going to have to pay for it—and in the case of this under-desk treadmill that means shelling out nearly $1,500 (it costs $1,299 before taxes).
 Yes, that’s much more expensive than our other options but as we’ve mentioned it’s going to work better and last longer than cheaper under-desk treadmills.
+Overall, we give it a value rating of 4 out of 5.

 Motor2.25 CHP